skvfx/UE_QuickLaunch/README.md

 > When creating or using a template project, the contents have to be compatible with the version of Unreal you're launching.
 For example, you may be able to create a template map/level in UE 4.27 and successfully launch it in UE 5.3, but trying to load a UE 5.3 level asset into 4.27 will probably not work.
 >
 > Unlike asset files, loading config files and (`uproject`) files in different versions seems relatively benign.
 Watch out for unusual behaviors.
 In my experience I've not seen any problems, but be aware that what a setting does in one version of Unreal may provide a different behavior in another.
 To be safe, generate your template project in the oldest version of Unreal that you tend to work in.
+>
+> The default template that installs with UE_Quicklaunch is compatible with UE5.
+You may want to replace it if you run earlier versions of Unreal.

 ## Building from source